-Algorithm 2 Three-layer model
+Algorithm 2.
+Three-Layer Model

-8.2 Comparison between BCRE model and our three laver-model
+8.2 Comparison Between BCRE Model and Our Three Layer-Model

 Once a sand grain s is considered part of the fixed layer, it is no longer part of the Physx computation.
 Since most of sand grains are in the fixed layer while the moving sand picture is being formed, our three-layer model can reduce the computational cost significantly.
-Fig. 12 compares the time costs against the number of sand grains in the scene using the BCRE model and our three-layer model, where the run-time data is recorded using our three-layer model and the (two-layer) BCRE model respectively when the number of sand grains increases from 5000 to 225000 with the interval of 20000.
+Fig. 12 compares the time costs against the number of sand grains in the scene using the BCRE model and our three-layer model, where the runtime data is recorded using our three-layer model and the (two-layer) BCRE model respectively when the number of sand grains increases from 5,000 to 225,000 with the interval of 20,000.

 In the BCRE model, much time is spent on the generation of the height field and the mesh as sand grains enter the scene.
 The simulation time increases almost linearly as the number of sand grains in the scene increases, as shown by the blue line in Fig. 12.
 In our three-layer model, the simulation time also tends to converge to a constant when the number of sand grains increases, as shown by the red line in Fig. 12.
-This is because most of sand grains in

-Comparison between BCRE model and three-laver model

-Number of sand grains in the scene
+This is because most of sand grains in the scene is in the fixed layer, not involved in the Physx computations.
+We can find the time cost of BCRE is larger than time cost of three-layer model when the number of sand grains is more than 45,000.
+Since the number of sand grains ranges from 3.5×10^5 to 5×10^5 , which is much larger than 45,000, introducing the fixed layer can reduce the simulation time dramatically.